Brawl outside Philadelphia restaurant ends with 2 stabbed

-PHILADELPHIA (AP) - A fight outside a Philadelphia restaurant ended with two men being stabbed, authorities said,
+PHILADELPHIA (AP) - A fight outside a Philadelphia restaurant ended with two men being stabbed, authorities said.

 It wasn’t clear what sparked the brawl, which broke out shortly before 10 p.m.
 Sunday.